On the pod, the guys revisit The Gang Runs For Office from It's Always Sunny in Philadelphia Season 2, Episode 8.

 Glenn: -thinking of your story.

-Charlie: I- I do like episodes where we get to do some kind of heightened thing like this one, like the show in-
+Charlie: I- I do like episodes where I get to do some kind of heightened thing like this one, like the show in-

 Charlie: I don't know why.

 Charlie: More of that.
 That's fun.
-But if it was that all the time, I'd get it all.
+But if it was that all the time, It’d get old.